PRESERVATION OF RTTY HISTORY

 Windows • Free • RTTY art capture • by Bill Bytheway K7TTY

 RTTYArt is Bill Bytheway K7TTY's program for capturing Baudot RTTY art from paper tape to digital .pix format.
 It was the tool used to digitize the collection now in the RTTY Art gallery.
 Includes a viewer for .pix files.
+The original program was long thought lost and has now been located and self-hosted here.

 MMTTY